santapris/QF635Project/docs/architecture/dashboard.md

 ## Overview

+A real-time pipeline visualizer with **two channels of distinct semantics**:

+- **WebSocket (`/ws`) — the event stream.** Activity events (ticks, trades, signals, risk decisions, orders, fills, execution-routing decisions) and log records are broadcast as JSON.
+Clients see only events that fire while connected.
+- **REST (`/state/*`) — state-of-the-world snapshots.** Positions, account balances, and open orders are *state*, not events: they exist in the trading process regardless of when the dashboard connects.
+The frontend polls these on a timer, so panels populate correctly whether opened before or after the pipeline starts, and a missed event can never leave a stale row.

+This split matches production dashboards: state is queryable and cacheable;
-A real-time pipeline visualizer: a small WebSocket bridge in the Python backend broadcasts bus events and structured log records as JSON; a React frontend renders them across four panels plus a dedicated log viewer.
-The server is standalone — any stage wires it in with two lines, and it can be added or removed without touching existing runner logic.
+events are streamed.
+The server is standalone — any stage wires it in with two lines, and it can be added or removed without touching runner logic.

 ---